-Note: For beginning users, it may be simpler to keep default Security Group settings until Replication and HA are configured.
+Note: For beginning users, it may be simpler to keep the default Security Group settings until Replication and HA are configured, and any additional Platinum features (if applicable) have been decided upon.
 Leaving Security Group configuration to the end ensures that you have all the information needed, such as IP addresses and protocols for your use case.
-Go to Configuring Security Groups if you need to make changes.
+Go to Configuring Security Groups if you need further guidance to make changes.

 You have now completed the steps required to launch your instance.
 Click Review and Launch, and review your selections to make sure they match your needs.